thiago-a-souza/MachineLearning/README.md

 ![](/img/child4.png)

-Using the same idea for the other attributes (i.e. Humidity and Temperature).
-Consequently, the humidity attribute has the highest information gain and should be selected as the child node.
+After calculating the information gain for the other attributes (i.e. Humidity and Temperature), the humidity should be selected as the child node, because it has the highest information gain.

 ![](/img/child5.png)